threatrack/cti_report_collection/README.md

 ## TODO

+- Make `webarchive.sh` only safe URLs to <https://web.archive.org/save/> if not already saved.
+Workaround: Just Ctrl+C after the entries are saved.
 - Automagically download samples to `samples/$date-$source-$name/*`
 - Fix sources that protect against scraping.
 - `process.sh`: Handle `txt` and `yara` `filetype`s in `reports.csv`.
-- **Add extraction for IOCs in Github** (see <https://github.com/eset/malware-ioc/tree/master/winnti_group>)
+- Fallback to web.archive.org links in case original source URL is down.
 - Add 2018, 2017, 2016, ...
+- Eventually regenerate all IOCs with processing bugs fixed
 - Add victimology
-- Make `webarchive.sh` only safe URLs to <https://web.archive.org/save/> if not already safed.
-- Extract URLs without scheme; needs fix in threatrack_iocextract
-- Find alternative to `wkhtmltopdf` to get PDFs of webpages.
 - Find method to compress vendor supplied PDFs better.
-- Fallback to web.archive.org links in case original source URL is down.
 - Test and fix extracted snort rules
+- Fix `yara/20191010-fireeye-mahalo_fin7.yar(4): error: non-ascii character` (see broken-yara/20191010-fireeye-mahalo_fin7.yar for problem)
+- Partially addressed (needs check if fully fixed): IOCs in tables with linebreaks are not parsed correctly (see 20191010-amnesty-morocco_nso for problem)
+- Extract `-----BEGIN PUBLIC KEY-----`; needs implementation in threatrack_iocextract
 - CIDRs are detected as IPs; needs fix in threatrack_iocextract
+- **Extract URLs without scheme; needs fix in threatrack_iocextract**
-- IOCs in tables with linebreaks are not parsed correctly (see 20191010-amnesty-morocco_nso for problem)
+- **Add extraction for IOCs in Github** (see <https://github.com/eset/malware-ioc/tree/master/winnti_group>)
-- Extract `-----BEGIN PUBLIC KEY-----`; needs implementation in threatrack_iocextract
-- Fix `yara/20191010-fireeye-mahalo_fin7.yar(4): error: non-ascii character` (see broken-yara/20191010-fireeye-mahalo_fin7.yar for problem)
-- Eventually regenerate all IOCs with processing bugs fixed